lulunac27a/card-collection-system-javascript/docs/index.md

 # Card Collection System in JavaScript

-This is a web app that store the cards in a collection.
+This is a web app that stores the cards in a collection.

 ### Getting Started